linz/simple-snowball-sync/README.md

 sss sync manifest.json --endpoint 10.254.32.104 --target s3://linz-snowball-a/drive1
 ```

-Syncing can be stopped and started at any time, When resuming the process will use a binary search to find the last uploaded item and compare the file size to make sure it finished uploading.
+Syncing can be stopped and started at any time

 Options: